-Different types of IV fluids serve specific purposes.
+IV fluid alone can be nourishing for the body, helping it hydrate more quickly and gain back any electrolytes that have been lost due to dehydration or an ongoing illness.
+Different types of IV fluid serve specific purposes.
 The patient’s health condition will determine the choice of IV fluid.
 For instance, a fluid that may work well for someone with kidney disease may not be best for a malnourished person.

 The human body needs fluid because it supplies our cells with the electrolytes they need to function.
 This happens with fluid moving in and out of cells through their semi-permeable membranes (from the intracellular to the extracellular), also called osmosis.
 To prevent too much fluid from moving in or out of a cell, the body exerts osmotic pressure to keep a regular, constant, and even flow of fluids.

 In this way, osmotic pressure prevents cells from getting too little or too much water.
 If the former happens, the cells may become dehydrated and shrink; in the latter, cells can become overfull to the point of rupture.

 Sometimes, these cells can repair themselves, which is when intravenous fluids are helpful in reversing damage.
 If the damage isn’t or can’t be fixed, cellular death may occur.
 While regulated cell death is a normal function of the body, called apoptosis, this type of spontaneous or premature cellular death, also known as necrosis, can trigger inflammation that may negatively affect your health.